AmrElsersy/Pedestrians-Instance-Segmentation/README.md

 # Pedestrians Instance Segmentation with Mask R-CNN using Pytorch

-Pedestrians detection and semantic segmentation with Mask R-CNN using transfer learning on PennFudanPed Dataset Implemented in **Pytorch**
+Pedestrians detection and segmentation with Mask R-CNN using transfer learning on PennFudanPed Dataset Implemented in **Pytorch**

 ![Screenshot from 2020-10-28 14-59-52](https://user-images.githubusercontent.com/35613645/97443320-8fb59280-1933-11eb-8fb2-83a436e7b0ab.png)